 Since June 2012, widespread violence between Buddhists and Muslims in Myanmar’s Rakhine State has uprooted hundreds of thousands of people.
 The majority are Muslims who call themselves Rohingya—the world’s largest stateless group and one of the most persecuted.
 The latest violence only makes the resolution of the world’s longest civil war all the more elusive.

 One million Rohingya currently live in Rakhine and continue to endure waves of deadly violence.
-The latest outbreak on August 25 resulted in at least 400 deaths and pushed up to 50,000 people into neighboring Bangladesh each day.
+The latest outbreak on August 25 resulted in at least 400 deaths and pushed up to 50,000 people into neighbouring Bangladesh each day.

 Forced from their homes, nearly 120,000 Rohingya remain displaced in camps and villages on the outskirts of Sittwe, Rakhine’s capital.
 Here they suffer restrictions on movement, marriage, education and religious freedom.
 And they lack the resources to meet basic needs and rebuild their lives, relying largely on humanitarian assistance for help.

-As the largest health care provider in Rakhine, the International Rescue Committee has been working in Myanmar for nearly a decade and in Rakhine camps since 2014, and we are ready to scale up our emergency response to the Rohingya refugee crisis.
+The International Rescue Committee has been working in Myanmar for nearly a decade and in Rakhine camps since 2014, and we are ready to scale up our emergency response to the Rohingya refugee crisis.
 Humanitarian operations, however, have been restricted in Rakhine State, leaving hundreds of thousands of vulnerable people without life-saving aid and a safe place to call home.

 “The cauldron of decades-old ethnic strife has been boiling in Myanmar in recent weeks,” said David Miliband, President and CEO of the IRC.
 “Aid to Rakhine—already one of Myanmar’s poorest states—has been suspended as Muslim communities continue to face severe restrictions on their rights, only exacerbating an already critical humanitarian crisis.”